Using the Library

 Non-members wishing to consult Advocates Library items should, in the first instance, contact the National Library of Scotland.
 The catalogue of the Advocates Library provides details of the vast majority of the library’s holdings and will assist you in identifying the items you wish to consult at the National Library.

 Advocates Library staff are also responsible for the books at Sir Walter Scott's home at Abbotsford, which belong to the Faculty of Advocates Abbotsford Collection Trust.
 Although the Abbotsford Library is mainly a conservation library, access for researchers to specific items is encouraged, with consultation facilities provided at the National Library of Scotland.
 An Access Protocol is used to guide decisions on access to the Abbotsford collection.
-Persons wishing to consult Abbotsford library items should follow the Access Protocol and submit an application for access to specific items to the Senior Librarian, Andrea Longson, by e-mail.
+Persons wishing to consult Abbotsford library items should follow the Access Protocol and submit an application for access to specific items to the Senior Librarian, Sara Berry, by e-mail.

 Find out more about Abbotsford here.